project-ida/two-state-quantum-systems/src/05-many-two-state-systems.md

 The zero commutator of $J^2$ with the Hamiltonian means something more - it means that angular momentum is conserved over time, i.e. if we start in a state of a particular $j$ then we can't move to a new $j$.
 This explains the flat line in Fig 4.
 We started the simulation in energy level 3 (aka $|1, 1 \rangle$) but the system is incapable of going level 2 (aka $|0, 0 \rangle$) because it has a different angular momentum $j$.

-We can confirm this by starting the system off instead in level 2:
+We can confirm this by starting the system off in level 2 instead of level 3:

 ```python
 delta = 0.001